prorev/prorev.github.io/_posts/2021-10-23-javascript-quiz-questions.md

 ## 25. What is the intruder?
 ☐ `mouseover` <br>
 ☐ `mouseout` <br>
-☑ `mousein` <br>
+☑ **`mousein`** <br>
-☑ `mousemove`
+☐ `mousemove`

 The `mousein` is not a standard event in JavaScript.

-`mousemove` - the event occurs when the pointer is moving while it is over an element
+* `mousemove` - the event occurs when the pointer is moving while it is over an element

-`mouseout` - the event occurs when a user moves the mouse pointer out of an element, or out of one of its children
+* `mouseout` - the event occurs when a user moves the mouse pointer out of an element, or out of one of its children

-`mouseover` - the event occurs when the pointer is moved onto an element, or onto one of its children
+* `mouseover` - the event occurs when the pointer is moved onto an element, or onto one of its children